Fall Prevention Tips for Seniors

 How to Prevent Falls at Home

 There is some good news: fall prevention strategies can be put into place in the home, reducing both the risk of falling and the risk of serious injury if a fall does occur.
-Fall prevention begins in the home and can often be completed with a few DIY adjustments that include:
+With more than half of falls happening in the home, home adjustments can often make the biggest impact in fall risk reduction.
+DIY modifications can include:

 • Installing grab bars near the toilet and in the shower